Whitescan/ConsoleFilter/README.md

 # ConsoleFilter
-A lightweight plugin to filter and hide console messages
+A lightweight plugin to filter and hide console messages and remove old log files.

 # Java Version
 Java 17 is used within this plugin and is strongly recommended.